-A clinical study report (CSR) will be prepared and provided to the regulatory agency(ies).
+A clinical study report (CSR) will be prepared and provided to the regulatory agency.
 Gilead will ensure that the report meets the standards set out in the ICH Guideline for Structure and Content of Clinical Study Reports (ICH E3).
-Note that an abbreviated report may be prepared in certain cases.
+Note that an abbreviated report may be prepared in certain cases the results of the study in their entirety have been publicly disclosed by or with the consent of Gilead in an abstract, manuscript, or presentation form or the study has been completed at all study sites for at least 2 years.